nclong87-awesome/react-challenges/src/Challenge1/README.md

-Challenge: How to avoid re-render Content components?
+Challenge: How to avoid re-render Content component?